Joelayo/Week-2_Azure_CloudOps/README.md

 DB_PASSWORD=passwod_of_my_sql
 PORT=3306
 ```
-**Note** : please change above file depending on your setup. like you may use RDS(AWS) or Local mysql-server on your system. your mysql contain database with the name of `test` and it should has `books` table.
-You can you test.sql to create table
+**Note**: please change the above file depending on your setup.
+You may use Azure Databases for MySql or a Local MySql server on your system. your MySQL contains a database with the name of `test` and should have a `books` table.
+You can use test.sql to create a table

 ```sh